Exonerations of imprisoned men in Washington and their 275 ‘lost years’

 The bill report for House Bill 1062 says it “Requires the Criminal Justice Training Commission to contract with an expert or organization with expertise in interrogation tactics to develop, administer, and periodically revise a training in evidence-based, noncoercive interrogation techniques for law enforcement personnel.”

-The legislation received hearings in the Committee on Community Safety, Justice, & Reentry and the Appropriations Committee, but it was not brought up for a vote on the House Floor.
+The legislation received hearings in the Committee on Community Safety, Justice, & Reentry and the Appropriations Committee, but it was not brought up for a vote on the House Floor, so it did not pass.

 See also: Rep. Beth Doglio Responds to Question About Washington’s Boys and Men